systemd/mkosi/mkosi.md

 under the assumption that it is invoked from a *source* tree.
 Specifically, the following files are used if they exist in the local directory:

-* The **`mkosi.conf`** file provides the default configuration for the image building process.
-For example, it may specify the distribution to use (`fedora`, `ubuntu`, `debian`, `arch`, `opensuse`, `mageia`, `openmandriva`, `gentoo`) for the image, or additional distribution packages to install.
-Note that all options encoded in this configuration file may also be set on the command line, and this file is hence little more than a way to make sure invoking `mkosi` without further parameters in your *source* tree is enough to get the right image of your choice set up.

-  Additionally, if a `mkosi.conf.d/` directory exists, each file in it is loaded in the same manner extending the values specified in `mkosi.conf`.
-Each directory in `mkosi.conf.d/` containing a `mkosi.conf` file is parsed as another top level directory.

-  The file format is inspired by Windows `.ini` files and supports multi-line assignments: any line with initial whitespace is considered a continuation line of the line before.
-Command-line arguments, as shown in the help description, have to be included in a configuration block (e.g.  "`[Content]`") corresponding to the argument group (e.g. "`Content`"), and the argument gets converted as follows: "`--with-network`" becomes "`WithNetwork=yes`".

 * The **`mkosi.skeleton/`** directory or **`mkosi.skeleton.tar`**
   archive may be used to insert files into the image.
 The files are